The Evolution of Mind, Culture, and Healing

 Written in a highly engaging style, Transcendental Medication will appeal to students and scholars interested in mind, altered states of consciousness, and evolution.
 It is particularly suitable for those approaching the issue from cultural, biological, psychological, and cognitive anthropology, as well as evolutionary psychology, cognitive neuroscience, and religious studies.

 Table of Contents

 1. Consciousness as a By-Product 2.
-Thinking Too Much and Other Natural Acts of Consciousness 3.
-The Monkey in the Mirror is Me 4.
+Thinking Too Much 3.
+The Monkey in the Mirror 4.
 Cognitive Evolution and Fireside Relaxation 5.
-Rules, Rituals, and Curbing Cognitive Dissonance 6.
+Rules and Rituals in Curbing Cognitive Dissonance 6.
 The Biological Imperative to Belong 7.
-Diversity is Our Business 8.
-Dissociation, Trance, and Deafferentation 9.
+The Big Umbreella of Dissociation 8.
+Dissociation, Deafferentation, and Trance 9.
 Incentive Salience of Drinking and Drugging 10.
 Adaptive and Maladaptive at the Same Time 11.
 Conclusion

 Christopher D. Lynn is Professor of Anthropology at the University of Alabama, USA.
-He is co-editor of Evolution Education in the American South (Palgrave Macmillan, 2017) and co-host of the Sausage of Science and Inking of Immunity podcasts.
+He is co-editor of Evolution Education in the American South (2017) and co-host of the Sausage of Science and Inking of Immunity podcasts.